-As part of the ongoing renovations to the commercial corridor on the 1800 and 1900 blocks of N 54th street in the Overbrook section of Philadelphia, I worked with the Wynnefield Overbrook Revitalization Corporation for exterior facade renovations on a prominent corner.
-1825 N 54th street is a 2 story building with an existing business on the 1st floor corner and apartments above.
+As part of the ongoing renovations to the commercial corridor on the 1800 and 1900 blocks of N 54th street in the Overbrook section of Philadelphia, I worked with the Wynnefield Overbrook Revitalization Corporation to develop exterior facade renovations on a prominent corner for a 2 story building with an existing business on the 1st-floor corner and apartments above.
 I provided a design that will help provide a consistent look throughout the corridor and to increase traffic for the business.

 Pent roofs were designed above the existing bay windows to mimic the clay tile mansard roofs on the adjacent businesses along the 1800 block.
 New signage above the 1st floor and vinyl lettering on the windows will provide the business with a branding meant to increase business.
 This project is in schematic design and hopefully will become a reality in the near future.